 You'll need several basic items of equipment - spade, tape measure, pegs and string for marking out, lump hammer, a drill and metal bits.
 Also spanners - or even better a socket set - both Philips and flat headed screwdrivers, scissors or a Stanley knife, hammer and saw.
 A step ladder will also come in handy.
 When it comes to fitting the polythene cover, check out our windy weather forecast map...An invaluable tool!

-No. This is probably the biggest concern for people who have never owned a polytunnel before.
+This is probably the biggest concern for people who have never owned a polytunnel before.
 Most people tend to think of a polytunnel as a glorified tent, ready to blow away at the first sign of a breeze.
 Commercial growers could not afford to have their polytunnels damaged by extreme weather and to this end polytunnels have proved their critics wrong in withstanding the most extreme of weather conditions.
-If the construction instructions are correctly followed then no problems will occur.
+Whilst a 100% guarantee cannot be given, if the construction instructions are correctly followed and the structure regular serviced, weather damage is unlikely to occur.
 For those very exposed sites, we would recommend purchasing base rails (this helps achieve a tight cover), crop bars and triple ridge To view one of our polytunnels withstanding an Atlantic storm with 60mph+ winds, see the video to the right.

 Here is another short video of the very same Polytunnel still battling against the elements 2 and a half years later complete with the same polythene cover, no problems so far!
 Standing up better than the piano.